As a photographer, you should know your rights. And set the terms of any photography job in writing. This is where your photography contract comes in.

-When you have a client wanting to use the photos for an ad campaign or a product label, that’s when you definitely want to look at getting more detailed with what rights are granted and for how long.
+Sometimes a client will want to use the photos for an ad campaign or a product label.
+That’s when you want to look at getting more detailed with what rights they have and for how long.

-In the end, you as the artist should decide what you’re comfortable doing and giving in exchange for payment.
+In the end, you decide what you’re comfortable doing and giving in exchange for payment.

-Property and model releases are needed so that you can show the photos to the public.
+You need property and model release forms to show the photos to the public.
 This is especially crucial in our culture driven by social media and online branding!

 Some photographers choose to charge an additional fee if the client does not agree to sign a release.

 Open communication is key, though.
-If you clearly communicate to your clients where you plan on using the images, it’ll help you build trust with them.
+Tell your clients where you plan on using the images.
+It’ll help you build trust with them.
 And in most cases, I’ve found that clients are happy to oblige!

-This section talks about what happens in case of damages or inability to perform a job due to things beyond your control.
-This can include things like injury, illness, Acts of God, or digital files getting lost.
+This section talks about what happens in case of damages.
+Or the inability to perform a job due to things beyond your control.
+This can include things like injury, illness, acts of God, or digital files getting lost.

 This section will talk about what you agree to do in these cases, and what the client can expect to receive.
-Often this will involve returning a retainer to the client or finding a suitable photographer for last-minute replacement.
+Often this will involve returning a retainer to the client.
+Or finding a suitable photographer for a last-minute replacement.

 This circles back to the general topic of use rights.
-It goes a bit further to touch on how your images can be used and if any further edits can be applied to them.
+It touches on how clients can use your images.
+And if they can apply any further edits to them.

-Most photographers will want to have total control over the look of the final photos since it’s a direct reflection on your brand.
-Additional editing to photos delivered is often not permitted.
+Most photographers will want to have total control over the look of the final photos.
+It’s a direct reflection on your brand.
+Further editing to photos delivered is often not permitted.

-This section would also mention what type of edits are included in your scope of services.
+This section would also mention what type of edits you include in your services.

-For example, you may do colour balancing and basic edits.
-But major manipulations like head replacements or removing items in the background may be an additional fee.
+For example, you may do color balancing and basic edits.
+But major manipulations may be an extra fee.
+This includes head replacements or removing items in the background.

-You should include a section or more about any possible extra fees that can be additional to the amount quoted or that go above and beyond your typical services.
+You should include a section or more about any possible extra fees.
+Add these to the amount quoted for things that go above and beyond your typical services.

-This can be items such as travel fees, major manipulations in editing, permit fees for shoot locations, extended shoot time beyond agreed-upon hours, or late/bounced payments.
+This can be travel fees or major manipulations in editing.
+Permit fees for shoot locations count here as well.
+You can also mention extended shoot time or late/bounced payments.

-As with any legal documents, be sure to consult with a lawyer as soon as you’re able to make the investment.
+As with any legal documents, be sure to consult with a lawyer as soon as you’re able to.
 That way, you can be sure that the wording is legally binding should any problems arise.

 Finally, as with any documents, don’t forget those signatures before you begin a project!